-Explicitly designating trusted certificates in certificate whitelists has been recently put forward within standardization for industrial energy automation communication [15].
-It promises to provide a cost-efficient, easily deployable, and operable approach for digital device certificates even if self-signed certificates are used.
-It is intended for mid-sized industrial automation domains, while providing a migration path to more flexible PKI and access management structures.
-It allows in particular to avoid the usage of simple manually configured pre-shared secrets, that would be difficult to migrate to more complex and managed security infrastructures that are expected to be advantageous for large scale deployments.
+Explicitly designating trusted certificates in certificate whitelists has been recently put forward within standardization for industrial energy automation communication [25].
+It promises to provide a cost-efficient, easily deployable, and operable approach for digital device certificates even if selfsigned certificates are used.
+It is intended for mid-sized industrial automation domains, while providing a migration path to more flexible PKI, and access management structures.
+It allows in particular to avoid the usage of simple manually configured pre-shared secrets, which would be difficult to migrate to more complex, and managed security infrastructures that are expected to be advantageous for large scale deployments.
+Its application is beneficial also in other industrial automation domains, e. g., railway automation, where very high availability requirements have to be fulfilled.
+Certificate whitelisting enables that a local control system can continue to operate autonomously when backend systems are not accessible for a certain time.
+They provide a way to fulfill the requirement for certificate revocation check, posed by industrial security standard ISO/IEC 62443 part 3.3 [10] independently from backend security servers (e. g., servers for identity, and access management, distribution points for certificate revocation lists, or online certificate status servers).

-The usage of certificate whitelisting can be supported with automatic whitelist generation and distribution.
-A format for certificate whitelists is currently being standardized to provide an interoperable format.
+The usage of certificate whitelisting can be supported with automatic whitelist generation, and distribution.
+A format for certificate whitelists is currently proposed for standardization in ITU-T X.509, and for application in ISO/IEC 62351 in the context of key management in power automation.
 Specific extensions can mark a certificate explicitly for being used only in combination with a certificate whitelist.

-Several additional extensions may be introduced.
-It may be possible to indicate usage restrictions within a certificate whitelist associated with a certain certificate entry.
+Several additional extensions may be introduced in the future.
+It is possible to indicate usage restrictions within a certificate whitelist associated with a certain certificate entry.
 This could be used to limit the authorized usage of a certificate on a certificate-by-certificate basis.
 Certificate whitelists may be encoded efficiently by including matching criteria of included certificates.
-Alternatively to the explicit enumeration of certificates, a filter can be included in a certificate whitelist that defines matching criteria of included certificates, i. e., that defines required properties of certificate fields.
-A Bloom filter [19] may be used, combined with a check on false match.
+Alternatively to the explicit enumeration of certificates, a filter can be included in a certificate whitelist that defines matching criteria of included certificates, i.e., that defines required properties of certificate fields.
+A Bloom filter [29] may be used, combined with a check on false match.
 Bloom filters are a probabilistic data structure for membership queries which allow for an efficient encoding, but for which a wrong positive match may occur.
-As the set of all issued certificates is known in typical usage scerarios, a checking for a false match is easily possible.
+As the set of all issued certificates is known in typical usage scenarios, a checking for a false match is easily possible.
 Also, certificates can be designated within a whitelist.
-Also, a PKI gateway can be deployed for secure interworking with external network domains using a standard public key infrastructures.
+Also, a PKI gateway can be deployed for secure interworking with external network domains using a standard public key infrastructure.